 Though troops remained on duty, residents – instead of hurling insults – spread some goodwill, bringing National Guard members turkey and other treats.

-“We just all have to make sure that we are taking care of one another,” Terry Pimmel told CNN affiliate KSDK.
+“We just all have to make sure that we are taking care of one another,” Terry Pimmel told the station.
 “That is our mission.”

-“We came out here because we thought that anything would be better than just blank plywood,” Avi Ryan, 13, told CNN affiliate KMOV.
+“We came out here because we thought that anything would be better than just blank plywood,” Avi Ryan, 13, told KMOV.

 And for Brown’s family, it was the first Thanksgiving without him.
 Relatives gathered at his father’s house, where an empty chair sat at the dining table.

-A shirt with the words “Gone Too Soon” was draped over the chair while his father, Michael Brown Sr., stood nearby wearing a shirt with the word “Justice.”
+A shirt with the words “Gone (Too) Soon” was draped over the chair and Brown Sr. wore a shirt that said, “Justice.

 The younger Brown, 18, was fatally shot in August by Ferguson police Officer Darren Wilson.

 A grand jury’s decision Monday not to indict Wilson sparked protests in the St. Louis suburb that spread from coast to coast.

 Protesters urged supporters to boycott shopping on Black Friday.
 And if they did shop, they were told to take their money to black-owned businesses, some of which they listed on social media.